Not Only Wine Country Anymore

 We met with Al, one of the owners.
 He said that their business did originally grow from the moonshine they made in their garage.
 The small operation had gotten out of hand causing them to need a bigger place to work, so in the fall of 2010, Project V opened for business.

 All the artwork you'll see when you're walking around the place was done by close friends and family, including Al's kids--it's fun, catches your eye, and really adds a lot.
-One of our favorite things about their decor is that they chose to use an old VW van as a storage locker for some of their supplies--ingenious
+One of our favorite things about their decor is that they chose to use an old VW van as a storage locker for some of their supplies--ingenious!

 A glimpse of Project V Distillery--the VW van behind us is their clever storage unit for their vodka supplies